Module 2

 Lena (on the call)

 Thank you, Fiona.
-That's helpful.
-Just to clarify — your customer-facing chatbot, NovaAssist, does it use generative AI?
+To clarify — your chatbot, NovaAssist.
+Does it use generative AI?

 Fiona